YellowbrickData/yellowbrick-jdbc/README.md

 This approach is compatible with IT policies that prohibit localhost redirects.

-### Browser Interaction:
+### Device Code Interaction:

+See `oauth2InteractionMode` jdbc property below to control behavior.

-The driver opens a temporary browser window hosting a minimal web page (served from a random localhost port).
+The driver a temporary browser window hosting a minimal web page (served from a random localhost port).
+It can also be configured to open a dialog containing the same information.

-This page shows the device code and provides a button to launch the login URL.
+Both modes show the device code, support copy to clipboard and provide a button to launch the login URL.

 ## 🌐 Provider Support